 - Develop and cross-compile Linux applications for embedded systems.

-- Developing basic graphical applications using the Qt graphics library for embedded Linux.
+- Develop basic graphical applications using the Qt5 toolkit on an embedded Linux platform.

 - Set up and use Eclipse as an IDE for developing applications in embedded Linux.